walkerRnD/codebuff/npm-app/knowledge.md

 The build process is defined in `package.json`:

 1. Builds the `common` project (located in a sibling directory).
-2. Builds the `manicode` project using TypeScript.
+2. Builds the `npm-app` project using TypeScript.
 3. Copies necessary files from the `common` project and the current project to the `dist/` directory.

 ## Dependencies